MicrosoftDocs/sysinternals/sysinternals/downloads/debugview.md

 ## DebugView Capture

-Under Windows 2000, XP, Server 2003 and Vista *DebugView* will capture:
+*DebugView* will capture:

 - Win32 **OutputDebugString**
 - Kernel-mode **DbgPrint**
-- All kernel-mode variants of **DbgPrint** implemented in Windows XP and Server 2003
+- All kernel-mode variants of **DbgPrint** implemented in Windows and Windows Server

-*DebugView* also extracts kernel-mode debug output generated before a crash from Window's 2000/XP crash dump files if *DebugView* was capturing at the time of the crash.
+*DebugView* also extracts kernel-mode debug output generated before a crash from Windows crash dump files if *DebugView* was capturing at the time of the crash.

 ## DebugView Capabilities